rust-lang/reference/src/items/generics.md

 The only allowed types of const parameters are `u8`, `u16`, `u32`, `u64`, `u128`, `usize`
 `i8`, `i16`, `i32`, `i64`, `i128`, `isize`, `char` and `bool`.

-Const parameters can generally be used anywhere a [const item] can be used, with the exception of the definition of any [item] within the body of a function, and can only be used as standalone expressions in [types] and [array repeat expressions] (described below).
-That is, they are allowed in the following places:
+Const parameters can be used anywhere a [const item] can be used, with the exception that when used in a [type] or [array repeat expression], it must be standalone (as described below).
+That is, they are allowed in the following
+places:

 1. As an applied const to any type which forms a part of the signature of the item in question.